akhan7/fss16groupG/project/README.md

 optimization problem.
-One of the derivative of this problem is Examination time tabling problem which takes in a list of courses offered by a university and schedules the list of students enrolled in these courses and schedules the exams in such a way that exams in such way that there are no overlaps for a student and the exams are scheduled as far as possible within a specified window of dates.
+One of the derivative of this problem is Examination time tabling problem which takes in a list of courses offered by a university and schedules the list of students enrolled in these courses and schedules the exams in such a way that there are no overlaps for a student and the exams are scheduled as far as possible within a specified window of dates.

 ### Description
->
+    Decisions :
+        * A set of time slots (contiguous) T
+        * A set of courses C
+        * A set of Students S
+        * A set of student enrollments E (Ideally a pair of Student Number and Course ID)

+    Objectives :